Devon cryptosporidiosis outbreak: Timeline

 On 20 May the environment secretary Steve Barclay confirmed that two people had been admitted to hospital after contracting the illness.
-By 21 May the number of confirmed cases it was investigating had rose to 57.
+By 21 May the number of confirmed cases it was investigating had risen to 57.

 On 23 May, a 58-year-old woman from Stourbridge who had contracted cryptosporidiosis after travelling to Brixham on 2 May said she had contacted specialist Public Health lawyers to investigate her illness and said that authorities in the West Midlands had called her regarding her condition.

 On 24 May, the number of reported cases rose to 77 as the compensation payment rose again to £265 for residents still under the boil water notice.
 SWW's bottled water stations continued to operate from 7 a.m. to 9 p.m. daily in Broadsands, Churston and Freshwater Quarry.

 The number of reported cases reached 100 on 27 May, with SWW saying "further intense work" was needed to "fully remove any contamination" following the outbreak.

 On 14 June, 21 properties had their boil water notices lifted.
 A further 902 properties had the notice lifted on 26 June in the Hillhead Park, Kingswear, Noss Marina and Raddicombe supply zones.

 On 2 July, the boil water notice was lifted for a further 731 properties in the Chestnut Drive and Summercombe area, however it remains in place for 678 properties in the Higher Brixham, Southdown, St Mary's and Upton Manor areas.
 South West Water said that since the outbreak's source was found they had flushed over 34 km of water pipes, laid 1.2 km of new pipes, flushed the network 27 times and installed ultraviolet treatment and microfilters to provide barriers to remove cryptosporidium within the network.

 The final notices were lifted on 8 July, with the UKHSA saying no new cases have been reported since.
 A meeting held by a Brixham resident for concerned locals regarding the outbreak was held at Brixham Rugby Club on 24 July.
 A second meeting was due to be held on 7 August to gather evidence about the outbreak.

 The owner of South West Water, Pennon, announced that the outbreak had cost them a total of £16 million.
 They attributed these costs to paying compensation to affected customers, providing bottled water for two months, and the 'extensive' action they took to clean the network.
 The costs could have been greater if reforms announced by environment secretary Steve Reed were enacted at the time.
 These proposals would mean water companies have to pay households when boil water notices are issued.